 6. Also, if you are a basting spray expert, I advise using it instead of pins.
 I had a lot of puckering at seams and intersections.
 I think this could have been solved using basting spray or being extra careful during the basting process.
 (You can see what I mean in the below photo.)

 7. Don’t expect your blocks to stay perfect.
 I spent time carefully cutting 6 1/2 inch blocks, but I noticed they tended to lose some shape.
 These worn sheets just aren’t going to hold perfect form like a quilting cotton.
 I highly advise against using upcycled or vintage sheets for intricate piecing.
 I think it could get frustrating fast.
 Simple patchwork probably is going to work best if your sheets are old and worn.

 8. When you are shopping at thrift stores for sheets, be a little picky about the quality.
 While stellar looking vintage sheets don’t come in abundance, wait and be a bit persistent for decent quality.
 If the sheets are worn thin and you can barely see the pattern, maybe consider leaving it on the rack.

-9. Finally, I mentioned above that sewing with quilting cotton is a little more up my alley, but know that sewing with these sheets was a great fun and whimsical outlet of creativity.
+9. Know that sewing with these sheets was a great fun and whimsical outlet of creativity.
 Sewing with these vintage sheets was a new experience and expanded my eye for creative color palettes.
 I highly recommend adding this little experience to your sewing repertoire.
 These vintage patterns can’t be matched.
 Their uniqueness can’t be found in the modern quilting industry where yards and yards of repeated patterns are found.
 There is something nostalgic and comforting about these dreamy color patterns and combinations.

 (Please note that affiliate links have been used in this post.)